How to Start a Health, Food, or Fitness Blog

 Once you’ve chosen a hosting package, you’ll need to choose a domain name.
 This is essentially going to be your blog name or something very close to it.

-This is free with the purchase of your first hosting package at Siteground.
+This is often free with the purchase of your first hosting package at Siteground.

-For example, my blog name is “Bold at Home.”
-My domain name is boldathome.com.
-My name suggests to readers that my site has something to do with being home (because it does) and that’s useful in getting the right audience to my site.
+For example, my blog name is “Ironwild Fitness.”
+My domain name is ironwildfitness.com.
+My name suggests to readers that my site has something to do with being a fitness blog (because it is) and that’s useful in getting the right audience to my site.
 Get the idea?

 Note: I recommend domain privacy if you can afford it.
 It will just protect your personal contact information.

 Once you’ve chosen a domain name and finalize your payment, you own a fitness blog!

 See?
 Starting a health and fitness blog isn’t so hard!
 Next comes all of the fun stuff.
 Don’t worry, I’ll help you with all of that, too!

 If you’re ready to get started building your site and customizing it, check out this video for installing WordPress with your Siteground account.
 (Or use Siteground’s easy setup wizard!)